 - It is possible to interview early in the interview season and remain in this status for several months or not be notified of further action until final committee decisions are made.

 Decisions by the Admissions Selection Committee are final and are not subject to further review or appeal.

 - Thus, an applicant interviewed in early fall may wait until April to find out the final action taken on his/her application.

 - Applicants clearly evaluated as "not competitive for admissions at this time" may receive notification of "no further consideration" at any time after his/her interview.

 Applicants are accepted from the alternate list usually from late April until the class matriculates in late July.

-- Alternates are told the level they are assigned on the alternate list (upper, middle or lower third), but are not told their specific location on the list.
+- Alternates are not told their specific location on the list.

 - After the class has matriculated, those remaining on the alternate list are notified that they are no longer under consideration.

 Admissions Committee FeedbackNo progress report or status report will be given by the Admissions Office until final action has been taken and approved by the Assistant Dean for Admissions.